63% of companies unhappy with new sources of tech talent

 For companies to continue to grow, innovate and deliver the digital products customers expect, they must overcome the skills gap and find new sources of technology talent.

-Get creative with non-traditional methods in order to find, train and deliver new generations of great developers.
+Get creative with nontraditional methods in order to discover, develop and deploy new generations of great talent.

 3. Diversify the tech industry